scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

 -   2-Feb-2004
     -   Generating a postscript font from a database with quadratic splines didn't work
-    -   FontForge crashed on a font with two /CharStrings entries
+    -   websharpstudios crashed on a font with two /CharStrings entries
     -   Small tweak to menubar behavior given left/right arrow (for Werner)
     -   Composite glyphs created with seac (type1) had the wrong